Fecal incontinence: Causes

-Anal canal

-The functioning of the anal canal can be damaged, traumatically or atraumatically.
-The resting tone of the anal canal is not the only important factor; both the length of the high-pressure zone and its radial translation of force are required for continence.
-This means that even with normal anal canal pressure, focal defects such as the keyhole deformity can be the cause of substantial symptoms.
-External anal sphincter (EAS) dysfunction is associated with impaired voluntary control, whereas internal anal sphincter (IAS) dysfunction is associated with impaired fine-tuning of fecal control.
-Lesions which mechanically interfere with, or prevent the complete closure of the anal canal can cause a liquid stool or mucous rectal discharge.
-Such lesions include piles (inflamed hemorrhoids), anal fissures, anal cancer, or fistulae.
+Childbirth

+Vaginal delivery causes stretching of the pelvic muscles and the pudendal nerve.
+Obstetric injury is a leading cause of fecal incontinence.
 Obstetric injury may tear the anal sphincters, and some of these injuries may be occult (undetected).
 The risk of injury is greatest when labor has been especially difficult or prolonged, when forceps are used, with higher birth weights, or when a midline episiotomy is performed.
 Only when there is post-operative investigation of FI such as endoanal ultrasound is the injury discovered.
+Vaginal birth may lead to pudendal nerve damage.
+The pudendal nerve may sustain irreversible injury if it is stretched more than 12% of its original length.
+The nerve is especially vulnerable to stretch damage during childbirth because of the course of the nerve, as it runs in close proximity to pelvic muscles (piriformis and coccygeus) and ligaments, before exiting and then re-entering the pelvic cavity.
+The damage is likely to occur at the exit from the pudendal canal, because the course of the nerve is relatively fixed at this point.
+Stretching occurs during delivery, especially from the child's head.
+The risk increases when delivering larger-than-average babies or with prolonged (especially second stage) or difficult labour.
+The risk of damage to the pudendal nerve is also higher if obstetrical forceps are used.
+60% of females who sustained obstetric tears were demonstrated to also have pudendal nerve damage.
+Any damage to the pudendal nerve occurring during childbirth may not become fully apparent until years later, for example at the onset of menopause.

+Surgery

 FI is a much under-reported complication of surgery.
 The IAS is easily damaged with an anal retractor (especially the Park's anal retractor), leading to reduced resting pressure postoperatively.
 Since the hemorrhoidal vascular cushions contribute 15% of the resting anal tone, surgeries involving these structures may affect continence status.
 Partial internal sphincterotomy, fistulotomy, anal stretch (Lord's operation), hemorrhoidectomy or transanal advancement flaps may all lead to FI postoperatively, with soiling being far more common than solid FI.
 The "keyhole deformity" refers to scarring within the anal canal and is another cause of mucus leakage and minor incontinence.
 This defect is also described as a groove in the anal canal wall and may occur after posterior midline fissurectomy or fistulotomy, or with lateral IAS defects.
-Rare causes of traumatic injury to the anal sphincters include military or traffic accidents complicated by pelvic fractures, spine injuries or perineal lacerations, insertion of foreign bodies in the rectum, and sexual abuse.
-Nontraumatic conditions causing anal sphincter weakness include scleroderma, damage to the pudendal nerves, and IAS degeneration of unknown cause.
-Radiation-induced FI may involve the anal canal as well as the rectum, when proctitis, anal fistula formation, and diminished function of internal and external sphincter occur.
-Irradiation may occur during radiotherapy, e.g. for prostate cancer.
+There is increased risk of FI after radical prostatectomy for prostate cancer.